Many of us will be considering thoughtful gifts for caregivers soon – and for a good reason. Caregivers love our family as much as we do.

 Caregiving is always in a state of change and can deplete energy.
-Plus, caregivers oftentimes do not eat full meals.
+Plus, caregivers often do not eat full meals.

-A quick and easy power snack can be just the thing to get the caregiver through the rest of their day (this granola is not only delicious but made in a food plant that is free of the top seven food allergens).
+A quick and easy power snack can be just the thing to get the caregiver through the rest of their day.
+This snack is not only delicious but made in a food plant that is free of the top seven food allergens.

 A few other ideas for a caregiver care package includes: